 Through the years, Chris has learned how to live and survive working in a business that not everyone can adapt to.
 There have been ups and downs throughout his career, but in the good times and the bad times, wrestling has been a consistent component in his life.

-“Despite the letdowns and stuff, I have got to do a lot of thing in the wrestling business that I am very proud of and was honored that I got to do,” Michaels explained.
+“Despite the letdowns and stuff, I have got to do a lot of things in the wrestling business that I am very proud of and was honored that I got to do,” Michaels explained.
 “I owe about all of my success in wrestling to Tracy.
 I was just a country boy from a small town.”

 Favorite wrestler: Ric Flair